Jpoker01/sport_article_classifier/README.md

 # Czech Sport Article Classifier

-This project classifies Czech sport news articles into 23 sport categories based on the article title and perex.
+This project classifies Czech sport news articles into multiple sport categories based on the article title and perex.
 Three approaches are compared: TF-IDF with classical classifiers, pretrained fastText embeddings with the same classifier family, and a fine-tuned Czech transformer.
 All hyperparameters are tuned with Optuna against validation macro-F1.

 ## Results